brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-11-6G-Vision-and-AI-Native-Networks/README.md

 ---

-# What I Learned
+## What I Learned

-This module helped me understand that future communication networks will rely heavily on Artificial Intelligence to manage increasingly complex environments.
-I learned that 6G networks are expected to provide greater speed, lower latency, and more intelligent network automation than current 5G systems.
-The quiz reinforced my understanding of these concepts and highlighted the growing importance of AI in future telecommunications.
+This module expanded my understanding of how communication technologies will continue to evolve beyond 5G.
+I learned that 6G networks are expected to integrate Artificial Intelligence into nearly every layer of the network, enabling faster decision making, intelligent automation, and more efficient resource management.
+I also gained a better appreciation for emerging technologies such as Digital Twin Networks, Federated Learning, Terahertz communications, Reconfigurable Intelligent Surfaces (RIS), Intent-Based Networking, and Direct-to-Device satellite communications, which are expected to shape the future of global connectivity.

 ---

-# Key Takeaways
+## Key Takeaways

 - 6G will build upon the capabilities introduced by 5G.
-- Artificial Intelligence will become a native component of future networks.
+- Artificial Intelligence will become a native component of future communication networks.
-- Intelligent automation will improve network efficiency and reliability.
+- Intelligent automation will improve network efficiency, reliability, and scalability.
-- Emerging technologies will support new communication services.
+- Emerging technologies such as Terahertz communications, RIS, Federated Learning, and Digital Twin Networks will shape the future of wireless communications.
-- Continuous learning is essential as telecommunications continue to evolve.
+- Continuous learning is essential as telecommunications technologies continue to evolve.

 ---

-# Module Artifacts
+## Module Artifacts

-## Quiz
+### Quiz

-📄 **Module 11 Quiz**
+- Module 11 Quiz

-- Demonstrates my understanding of AI-native networking concepts, 6G technologies, and the future of intelligent communication systems.
+- Module 11 Presentation Notes

----
+The Module 11 Quiz demonstrated my understanding of AI-native networking concepts, 6G technologies, and the future direction of intelligent communication systems.